hnakamur/rustc-deb/src/doc/trpl/concurrency.md

 concurrent code at compile time.

-Before we talk about the concurrency features that come with Rust, it's important to understand something: Rust is low-level enough that all of this is provided by the standard library, not by the language.
-This means that if you don't like some aspect of the way Rust handles concurrency, you can implement an alternative way of doing things. [mio](https://github.com/carllerche/mio) is a real-world example of this principle in action.
+Before we talk about the concurrency features that come with Rust, it's important to understand something: Rust is low-level enough that the vast majority of this is provided by the standard library, not by the language.
+This means that if you don't like some aspect of the way Rust handles concurrency, you can implement an alternative way of doing things.
+[mio](https://github.com/carllerche/mio) is a real-world example of this principle in action.

 ## Background: `Send` and `Sync`